nonplayer/hammercrawl/hc_core_player.md

 If your flavor of game has skill proficiencies built into it for all characters, the assumption here is that simply *having* the skill in the first place means that you can just do it most of the time, no roll needed.
 You would only need to roll for those skills when you wanted or needed to do something truly spectacular with them.

-# MOVING ONWARD!
-(The Explore Action)

-Each Dungeon Die or Card represents one room of the Dungeon.
-There will likely be many rooms, and multiple levels of them!
-Each room can contain numerous horrible dangers, but also a good chance at wondrous loot as well!

-In order to continue exploring the Dungeon, your party leader must tell the DM that your group is moving on to the next Room - be sure to discuss tactics and approaches before you move!
-Moving to the next room in this fashion initiates the **Explore Action** and tells the DM that it's time to roll the dungeon die and the Divining Pool.
-The rules for divining the Explore Action are in the DM section of this document (further above). **NOTE** that the Explore action requires a minimum of 1 turn of time, so have light sources ready!

 ## FIGHTING THINGS!
 (Combat Rounds)

 Combat flows as normal for the base game's rules.
 HAMMERCRAWL! adds the following new special action(s):